 Nov 25, 2013; Edmonton, Alberta, CAN; Chicago Blackhawks defensemanDuncan Keith

-(88) against the Edmonton Oilers at Rexall Place.
+(19) after his first period goal against the Edmonton Oilers at Rexall Place.
 Mandatory Credit: Perry Nelson-USA TODAY Sports

 The Chicago Blackhawks are at the quarter mark of the season with 21 games under their belt.
 The Hawks are currently standing with a record of 12-8-1 with a few more defeats than people expected but they seemed to be headed in the right direction so let’s take a quick look at the defenseman and their play in the first quarter of the season.

 Duncan Keith-5 Goals, 8 Assists, 13 Points, +2